egberts/egberts.github.io-src/content/articles/ssh-overview.md

 #    Source: main()/ssh.c
 # ProxyUseFdpass no  # default

-# Protocol is obsoleted since 7.1; always v2
+# Protocol obsoleted since 7.1; always v2
 Protocol 2

 # ControlPersist, when used in conjunction with
 #    ControlMaster, specifies that the master
 #    connection should remain open in the background
 #    (waiting for future client connections) after
-#    the initial client connection has been closed.
+#    the initial client connection got closed.
 #    If set to no, then the master connection will
-#    not be placed into the background, and will
+#    not placed into the background, and will
 #    close as soon as the initial client connection
-#    is closed.
+#    gets closed.
 If set to yes or 0, then the master
 #    connection will remain in the background
 #    indefinitely (until killed or closed via a
 #    mechanism such as the "ssh -O exit").
 If set to
 #    a time in seconds, or a time in any of the
 #    formats documented in sshd_config(5), then the
 #    backgrounded master connection will
-#    automatically terminate after it has remained
+#    automatically terminates after it has remained
 #    idle (with no client connections) for the
 #    specified time.  (ssh_session2()/ssh.c)
 #    Source: main()/ssh.c
 # ControlPersist   # not specified by default

 # UpdateHostKeys specifies whether ssh(1) should accept
-#    notifications of additional hostkeys from the
+#    notifications of extra hostkeys from the
 #    server sent after authentication has completed and
 #    add them to UserKnownHostsFile.
 The argument must
 #    be yes, no (the default) or ask.
 Enabling this
 #    option allows learning alternate hostkeys for a
 #    server and supports graceful key rotation by
 #    allowing a server to send replacement public keys
-#    before old ones are removed.
-Additional hostkeys
+#    before old ones gets removed.
+Extra hostkeys
-#    are only accepted if the key used to authenticate
+#    gets accepted only if the key used to authenticate
 #    the host was already trusted or explicitly accepted
 #    by the user.
-If UpdateHostKeys is set to ask, then
+If UpdateHostKeys sets to 'ask', then
-#    the user is asked to confirm the modifications to
+#    the console prompts the user to confirm the modifications to
 #    the known_hosts file.
-Confirmation is currently
+Confirmation keyword conflicts
-#    incompatible with ControlPersist, and will be
+#    with ControlPersist, and will be
-#    disabled if it is enabled.
+#    disabled if formerly enabled.
 #
-# Presently, only sshd(8) from OpenSSH 6.8 and greater
+# Presently, sshd(8) from OpenSSH 6.8 or greater
-#    support the "hostkeys@openssh.com" protocol
+#    supports the "hostkeys@openssh.com" protocol
 #    extension used to inform the client of all the
 #    server's hostkeys.
 #    Source: main()/ssh.c